Edmund G Seebauer

 - B.S., University of Illinois, Urbana-Champaign, 1983

-Edmund G. Seebauer is the James W. Westwater Professor in Chemical Engineering.
+Edmund G. Seebauer is the James W. Westwater Professor Emeritus in Chemical Engineering.
 He has received a Sloan Research Fellowship in Chemistry and an Inventor Recognition Award from Semiconductor Research Corporation, and is currently a Fellow of the American Association for the Advancement of Science, the American Institute of Chemical Engineers, the American Physical Society and the American Vacuum Society.
 He has roughly 200 journal and conference publications, four patents, and two books on charged defects in semiconductors as well as engineering ethics.
 He served six years until 2011 as head of the department, and subsequently as a special-assignment associate provost until 2014 focusing on international academic programs.
 In 2000-2001 he received a Fellowship for Study in a Second Discipline Fellowship at Illinois, with a focus on philosophical ethics.
 He continues to write and lecture publicly on ethics in science and engineering.

 - Provost Fellow (International Academic Programs), 2011-2014

 - Department Head, University of Illinois, UC, 2006-2011

 - Interim Department Head, University of Illinois, UC, 2005-2006